 Mothers who use a doula tend to feel more secure about the birthing process, tend to be more successful in their attempts at breastfeeding, and suffer from post partum depression less frequently.

-The Role of the Doula After Birth
+The Role of the Doula After Birth and Postpartum

 While many mothers think the doula’s job ends after the baby is born, there are post partum doulas who are trained in the special needs of the new mother.
 These doulas help to provide the emotional and breastfeeding support needed by moms in those first few weeks after birth.
 Mothers often bond with their doulas and are more apt to discuss any and all feelings about how the mothering process is going and how the changes are affecting mom with their doula.